 Getting there: Less than 3 hours from Seattle

 There is more to Nevada than Vegas.
 Take a ranger guided tour of Lehman Caves, which, although not overly crowded, you do need to book in advance.
 As of spring 2016, Great Basin has been designated as an International Dark Sky Park!
-Some of the darkest night skies in the US, which allows for some of the best stargazing in the country.
+Here you'll find some of the darkest night skies in the US, which allows for some of the best stargazing in the country.
 There is an assortment of sky viewing activities including a star train, full moon hike, and solar telescope viewing.

 Getting there: Located less than 4 hours south from Salt Lake City, and 4 hours 20 min from Las Vegas.